 When feeding our cats, no matter WHAT you feed them, it’s important to keep your cat’s natural behaviors in mind so that eating can be a pleasant and healthy experience for your cat.
 Here’s some important things to know:

-Cats naturally eat 8-15 small meals each day: That’s right, your cat is naturally a grazer.
+Cats naturally eat 8-15 small meals each day.
+That’s right, your cat is naturally a grazer.
 Some cats will adapt to meal feeding, just be aware that some cats may need more ready access to food, or frequent meals.
 If you aren’t home, you can try an automated feeder that operates on a timer.
 If you have one cat who eats EVERYTHING in a rush, but another cat who grazes, a microchip activated food bowl can allow some cats, but not others, to access a food dish.

-Cats are not family-style eaters: Even if your cats are friends, they should be offered separate food and water dishes in SEPARATE locations.
+Cats are not family-style eaters.
+Even if your cats are friends, they should be offered separate food and water dishes in SEPARATE locations.
 Cats naturally hunt small prey, such as birds and mice, which they don’t share with other cats.
 So please don’t force them to share a dish with their housemates.
 Offer separate dishes and let them choose whether they want to share or swap bowls!

 You should know about how much food your cat is eating each day.
 Weighing food is more accurate than using a scoop.
 Your vet can help you determine the right amount to feed each cat; this will help you prevent weight gain, and will also help you know if your cat has a change in appetite, which can indicate a health problem.
 It is also helpful to weigh your cat at least once a month to train excessive weight gain or loss.